batuhan-sngr/TMPSbatu/lab2/README.md

-# Topic: Creational Design Patterns
+# Topic: Structural Design Patterns
 ## Content Management System (CMS)

 **Author:** Emre Batuhan Sungur, **Group:** FAF-221

 ## Objectives

-The primary objectives of this project are:
-1. To become familiar with Creational Design Patterns (CDPs).
-2. To select a specific domain and define its classes and entities.
+1. Study and understand the Structural Design Patterns.
+2. Expand on the previous laboratory work by identifying and implementing additional functionalities needed for the CMS system.
-3. To implement at least three Creational Design Patterns to demonstrate optimized object instantiation.
+3. Apply Structural Design Patterns to improve the system's architecture and scalability.

 ## Domain